Double Patenting in Canada

 Types of Double Patenting in Canada

-There are two types of double patenting in Canada: (i) Same invention double patenting and (ii) Obviousness-type double patenting.
-Same invention double patenting occurs when the two set of claims that are being compared are “identical or conterminous”.
+As articulated in Whirlpool Corp. v.
+Camco Inc., 2000 SCC 67, a leading authority on double patenting in Canada, although the prohibition against double patenting is judge made law, the SCC has articulated that there is an inherent prohibition against double patenting.
+In Whirlpool, the Court held that there are two branches of the prohibition of double patenting: (i) Same invention double patenting and (ii) obviousness-type double patenting.
+Same invention double patenting occurs when the two sets of claims that are being compared are “identical or conterminous”.
 In other words, the subject matter claimed is exactly the same.
 Obviousness-type double patenting occurs when the second, later set of claims are not “patently distinct” from the claims of the earlier patent.

 A patent examiner will compare the claims to determine if double patenting is at issue.
 This comparison of claims is not literal, but rather, the claims are constructed in a purposive manner based on how a person skilled in the art would have understood the claims in light of their common general knowledge.
 Where the two sets of claims, constructed in a purposive manner, are such that that second, later set of claims is being anticipated or rendered obvious by the earlier set of claims, then the claims are not “patently distinct” from one another.
 Where the claims are not “patently distinct” from one another, the requirements for either type of double patenting is met.